-Significant variations in the liquidity and capital resources for the three months ended March 31, 2024 are explained under section 9.
+Significant variations in liquidity and capital resources for the three months ended December 31, 2024, are explained under section 9.
 Cash Flows.
-The Company is dependent upon raising funds in order to fund future capital expenditures and development programs.
+The Company is dependent upon raising funds in to fund future capital expenditures and development programs.
 See section 13.
 Risk and Uncertainties of this MD&A for more details.